- Why We Exist

 - What We Do

-Every child deserves more than one chance at a successful life.
-For over 30 million young people, their first chance was compromised by adults and systems that didn’t always serve their best interests.
+For more than 30 million young people, their first chance was compromised by adults and systems that didn’t always serve their best interests.
 They are aging out of foster care or released from juvenile justice systems and left more vulnerable to negative life outcomes than when they went in.

-Why?
 Because they are thrown into the adult world without the connections to positive supports or services that significantly increase their odds at leading a happier and more productive life.

 In order for them to get back on the path to a stable and sustainable life, we need to help connect them to caring communities, proven services and vital skills that they so sorely missed earlier in their lives.
 Through these connections, we can support youth in developing the personal resilience necessary to face the obstacles that are an inevitable part of the transition to adulthood.

 That’s why we will also work with local and national partners to make sure communities are equipped with the tools and knowledge to create policies that support the well-being of our most vulnerable young people.
 We believe that through these systemic changes a more stable environment can be created.

-Awarded each year in AFF grants
+Awarded each year in AFF GRANTS

 Awarded since 2001

-Children ages 16-20 who exited foster care in 2013**
+Children ages 16-20 who exited foster care in 2018**